-35% of food in the U.S. goes unsold or uneaten every year, meanwhile 16% of households in the Massachusetts are facing food insecurity.
+38% of food in the U.S. goes unsold or uneaten every year, meanwhile, 1 in 6 households in Massachusetts is facing food insecurity.
 We believe there’s a better place for good food than a landfill.

 By the numbers, each week